-With a few hours remaining until the 2019 NBA trade deadline, the Toronto Raptors remain near the top of the Eastern Conference along with the Milwaukee Bucks, Philadelphia 76ers and Boston Celtics.
+Ahead of Thursday's NBA trade deadline, the Toronto Raptors remain near the top of the Eastern Conference along with the Milwaukee Bucks, Boston Celtics and Miami Heat.

 As the deadline nears, the lingering question of whether or not the Raptors will make moves or stand pat looms.

-For an idea of what Toronto could do this year, let's take a look back at some notable deals the franchise has made within two weeks of the deadline in its 24-year history.
+For an idea of what Toronto could do this year, let's take a look back at some notable deals the franchise has made within two weeks of the deadline in its 25-year history.

 The 2001 trade deadline saw the Raptors make two multiplayer deals, acquiring a fan favourite in the process.